Victoria, Princess Royal: Early life and education

 Shortly after the birth of Victoria, Prince Albert wrote a memoir detailing the tasks and duties of all those involved with the royal children.
-Another 48-page document, written a year and a half later by the Baron Stockmar, intimate of the royal couple, details the educational principles which were to be used with the little princess.
+Another 48-page document, written a year-and-a-half later by the Baron Stockmar, an intimate of the royal couple, details the educational principles to be used with the little princess.
 The royal couple, however, had only a very vague idea of the proper educational development of a child.
 Queen Victoria, for example, believed that the fact that her baby sucked on bracelets was a sign of deficient education.
 According to Hannah Pakula, biographer of the future German empress, the first two governesses of the princess were therefore particularly well chosen.
-Experienced in dealing with children, Lady Lyttelton directed the nursery through which passed all royal children after Victoria's second year.
-The diplomatic young woman managed to soften the unrealistic demands of the royal couple.
-Sarah Anne Hildyard, the children's second governess, was a competent teacher who quickly developed a close relationship with her students.
+Experienced in dealing with children, Lady Lyttelton directed the nursery through which passed all royal children after Victoria's second year and diplomatically managed to soften the unrealistic demands of the royal couple.
+Sarah Anne Hildyard, the children's second governess, was a competent teacher who quickly developed a close relationship with her pupils.

-Precocious and intelligent, Victoria began to learn French at the age of 18 months, and she began to study German when aged four.
+Precocious and intelligent, Victoria began to learn French at the age of 18 months, and to study German when aged four.
 She also learned Greek and Latin.
-From the age of six, her curriculum included lessons of arithmetic, geography and history, and her father tutored her in politics and philosophy.
+From the age of six her curriculum included arithmetic, geography and history, and her father tutored her in politics and philosophy.
 She also studied science and literature.
 Her school days, interrupted by three hours of recreation, began at 8:20 and finished at 18:00.
-Unlike her brother, whose educational program was even more severe, Victoria was an excellent student who was always hungry for knowledge.
+Unlike her brother, whose curriculum was even more severe, Victoria was an excellent pupil who was always hungry for knowledge.
 However, she showed an obstinate character.

 Queen Victoria and her husband wanted to remove their children from court life as much as possible, so they acquired Osborne House on the Isle of Wight.
 Near the main building, Albert built for his children a Swiss-inspired cottage with a small kitchen and a carpentry workshop.
-In this building, the royal children learned manual work and practical life.
+In this building the royal children learned manual work and practical life.
 Prince Albert was very involved in the education of their offspring.
-He closely followed the progress of his children and gave some of their lessons himself, as well as spending time playing with them.
+He closely followed the progress of his children and gave some of their lessons himself as well as spending time playing with them.
 Victoria is described as having "idolised" her father and having inherited his liberal political views.